 High-Volume Techniques are methods of increasing speed and utilizing a group setting in order to decrease costs associated with spaying and neutering pets.
 Some of these techniques are helpful to pets, some are irrelevant to pet care and others are less than ideal.
 High volume clinics aim to streamline drop off and pick up, safely speed surgery, and eliminate veterinarian down time between surgeries.
 The following list provides some insight into some of their techniques:

 Departure Times: All pets stay in the building until the end of the last surgery.
-This allows staff to focus on surgery and recovery without interuptions for pet release.
+This allows staff to focus on surgery and recovery without interruptions for pet release.
 Again, this is slightly detrimental to pets as it increases hospital stay.
-This can be avoided at Ace of Spays by choosing private service.

 Drug Choices: Many high-volume techniques involve drug choices that allow clinics to run smoothly.
 Ace of Spays rejects these.

-- One-drug-fits-all: Using one drug for all dogs or for all cats regardless of breed, age, or health conditions allows ease of administration, easy staff training, less need for storage, less drug wastage, and more reliable prediction of the best time to administer the medication for seamlessness in moving pets on and off the surgery table.
+- One-drug-fits-all: Using one drug for all dogs or for all cats regardless of breed, age, or health conditions allows ease of administration, less need for storage, less drug wastage, and more reliable prediction of the best time to administer the medication for seamlessness in moving pets on and off the surgery table.
 This works out okay for the average healthy pet.
-But what happens with a bull dog who has a flat face and does better with a much shorter acting anesthetic agent?
+But what about the bull dog who has a flat face and does better with a much shorter acting anesthetic agent?
 Or an older pet who could benefit from a different drug?
-At Ace of Spays, drug choices are made based on age, breed, health status and temperament.
+At Ace of Spays, drug choices are made based on age, breed, and temperament.

 - One-size-fits-all: Administering the same volume of drug for pets in a relatively large range of weights saves time.

 - Many clinics group dogs into small, medium and large on intake and administer one of three basic doses of pre-operative medications based on these weight estimates.
 The medication is usually a fairly heavy sedative.
 Anesthesia is then given based on the dog’s actual weight.
-At Ace of Spays, all dogs are weighed at the time of intake for appropriate dosing of pre-operative pain and anxiety-relief medications.
+At Ace of Spays, all dogs are weighed at the time of intake for appropriate dosing of ALL medications.

 - Less Expensive Drugs: Using less expensive drugs saves money.
 At Ace of Spays, drug cost is not considered.
-For example, one of the main drugs used for cats is very expensive but can be reversed after surgery allowing faster recovery, less loss of body temperature and safer anesthesia.
+One of the main drugs used for cats is very expensive but can be reversed after surgery allowing faster recovery, less loss of body temperature and safer anesthesia.

 Services: Another place to save time and money is by decreasing services.

 - Pre-surgical exams are important for detecting diseases that may increase the risks of anesthesia.
 Few shelters provide these exams.
-Dr. Cobb finds numerous pets each year with heart murmurs and even more with upper respiratory conditions.
+Our veterinarians find numerous pets each year with heart murmurs and even more with upper respiratory conditions.
 When called, some clients opt to continue with surgery but many others opt for further testing or for treatment.